onepub-dev/dcli/README.md

 It provides elgant solutions for common problems and from a scripting perspective hits all of the high notes.

-DShell excels in all of the functionality that you expect from Bash and then takes you to the next level.
+DCli excels in all of the functionality that you expect from Bash and then takes you to the next level.

-DShell is easy to install, makes it a breeze to create simple scripts and provides the tools to manage a script that started out as 100 lines but somehow grew to 10,000 lines.
+DCli is easy to install, makes it a breeze to create simple scripts and provides the tools to manage a script that started out as 100 lines but somehow grew to 10,000 lines.
 There is also a large collection of third party libraries that you can included in your script with no more than an import statement and a dependancy declaration.

 Dart is fast and if you need even more speed it can be compiled to a single file executable that is portable between binary compatible machines.

-You can use your favorite editor to create DShell scripts.
+You can use your favorite editor to create DCli scripts.
 Vi or VIM work fine but Visual Code is recommended.

-DShell and Dart also make it harder to make some of the common mistakes that Bash invites.
+DCli and Dart also make it harder to make some of the common mistakes that Bash invites.

-With Dart and DShell you have the option to Type your variables.
-This is a bit of a controversial issues, so DShell doesn't force you to Type your scripts but I ALWAYS use types and you should too.
+With Dart and DCli you have the option to Type your variables.
+This is a bit of a controversial issues, so DCli doesn't force you to Type your scripts but I ALWAYS use types and you should too.

 For a long time I've wanted to build a replacement tool that has the elegance of a modern language, with the power of Bash.

-DShell is hopefully that.
+DCli is hopefully that.

-## What does DShell do?
+## What does DCli do?

 * Makes it easy to write maintenance scripts as you do with Bash.
 * Uses the elegant and simple Dart language